Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 6 - Odyssey Begins.md

 - In the middle of the dense forest on the small mountain in the middle of the island, a large stone platform surrounded by giant stone columns stands in defiance of the green.
 - These stones are not the usual white marble, but something more ancient, as if carved of the mountain itself.
 - On the pillars and on the outskirts of the circle are carved a set of runes the Heroes do not recognize
-- Persephone is in the middle guarded by Atlas and many, many cult goons
+- Persephone is in the middle guarded by Atlas and a squad of cult goons
-- The Heroes feel this would be a difficult fight
+- The Heroes see this would be a difficult fight

 [[Atlas Character Sheet]]